 State landlord-tenant laws can act like an open manhole cover for rental owners who ignore them.

 “There is bookkeeping involved.
-You need to have an account for each tenant and keep that money in that account and save it,” Hertzog says.
+You need to have an account for each tenant, keep that money in that account, and save it,” Hertzog says.

 “Security deposit laws govern how much time landlords have to return a security deposit when the tenancy ends, less any expenses for cleaning and repair, all of which have to be itemized.”

-This is only 1 aspect of the laws surrounding a rental property, & there are many other landlords must know to avoid running afoul of them.
+This is only one aspect of the laws surrounding a rental property, and landlords must know many other things to avoid violating them.

 4. Make Sure You’re Landlord Material

-Should landlords be their own property manager or pay 6-10% of your rental income to a management service?
+Should landlords be their own property managers or pay 6-10% of their rental income to a management service?

 “They do the background check on your tenant, make sure they sign the lease and pay their rent on time,” George says.
 “That frees landlords to manage money, not property and tenants.”

-There’s a possible downside to being your own landlord.“If you get too close to tenants and tenants have financial problems, landlords find themselves stuck because you don’t want to evict them,”
+There’s a possible downside to being your own landlord.“If you get too close to tenants and tenants have financial problems, landlords are stuck because you don’t want to evict them.”

-On top of this issue, are is the client comfortable making the executive decisions that must be made in managing a property?
+In addition to this issue, is the client comfortable making the executive decisions that must be made in managing a property?

-Will they repair or end up replacing a failing AC or leaky dishwasher?
-Or will they be paying for a home warranty policy to solve the problem?
+Will they repair or replace a failing AC or leaky dishwasher?
+Or will they pay for a home warranty policy to solve the problem?

 5. Analyze whether paying cash or financing is better.